 Hello, friends.
-And happy Valentine's Day :)
+And happy Mother's Day :)

-Each packet has approx. 10 square feet of flower.
+Each wildflower packet has approx. 10 square feet of flower.
 So you can border a small section of the house, or plant a patch of color.

 For you gardeners, these can also help vegetable gardens.
 Integrated Pest Management programs (environmentally-friendly ways of reducing pests -- and our use of pesticides) suggest planting a border of flowers around your prized dahlias, or vegetables, as a protective moat.
 If/when pests do creep into your garden, they may distract themselves and gorge on dinner here instead.
 That means you can also check your border flowers for early signs of pests -- and stop them before before they reach your veggies.